Deciding what medication to take backpacking

 Stomach Settler / Indigestion Relief Tablets

 If you suffer from food poisoning or an upset stomach during your travels (which is highly likely) it is really worth packing a good supply of indigestion relief / stomach settling tablets to ease delicate bellies.
-We use Bisodol, which is very effective.
+We use Pepcid AC, which is very effective.

 Water Retention Tablets

-I personally suffer from excess bloat and puffiness after flying so I take water retention tablets like Aqua-Ban to help these symptoms when travelling.
+I personally suffer from excess bloat and puffiness after flying so I take water retention tablets like Diurex to help these symptoms when travelling.
 Aspirin is also a good alternative.

 Oral Rehydration Tablets

-ORT tablets are used to treat dehydration and replenish your body with salt and sugar.
+ORT tablets are used to treat dehydration and replenish your body with electrolytes.
 With temperatures well into the 30’s and a feeling of constant humidity it is very easy to get dehydrated in SE Asia.
 This can also be brought on through diarrhoea, therefore Oral Rehydration Tablets are a sensible addition to your medical kit

 It’s often difficult to maintain a consistently healthy diet while backpacking – especially if you travel on a budget like us.
 We try our best to keep things balanced, but in certain locations this can be challenging and we lack vitamins and minerals.
 It’s important to supplement this, especially whilst on the go.
 Multivitamins are generally cheaper at home, so stock up before you leave.

-For snorkellers and divers, ear infections are the most common ailment so if you’re planning on spending a lot of time in the water, be prepared.
+For snorkellers and divers, ear infections, like swimmer’s ear (ottis externa) is the most common ailment, so if you’re planning on spending a lot of time in the water, be prepared.
 Infections are rife in places such as Raja Ampat where there is a lot of plankton in the water.
 As a preventative measure, we created our own homemade mix of alcohol and white vinegar and use this once a day after snorkelling or diving to help clean and dry out our ears.

 Top tip – It is important to wash out your ears with clean water straight after snorkelling or diving and if you are travelling by boat, cover them from the wind with a towel.